 Visit Kilauea Point National Wildlife Refuge

-I love educating our kids while we are traveling through different destinations.
+I love educating our kids while we are traveling to different destinations.
 Learning becomes so much more concrete when it is experienced versus read about in a book.

-This refuge is said to be home to some endangered bird species and for the $5 admission fee it definitely is on my list.
-Besides the endangered bird species, I hear you might also catch glimpses of sea lions, spinner dolphins and sea turtles too.
+This refuge is said to be home to some endangered bird species and for the $5 admission fee it definitely is worth a visit.
+Besides the endangered bird species, you might also catch glimpses of sea lions, spinner dolphins and sea turtles too.
 They have tours hourly and offer free binoculars to use which is one less thing for me to pack 😉 It is located on the north shore and you can also tour the lighthouse while you are there.

 Get more info here